Logo

 Silvio Berlusconi pledged to stay leader of Forza Italia throughout his custodial sentence and public office ban.

-In March 2017, Silvio Berlusconi expressed his intention to run as centre-right candidate for the premiership, even if he is banned from public office until 2019; the 2018 Italian general election was his seventh one as the centre-right frontunner.
+In March 2017, Silvio Berlusconi expressed his intention to run as centre-right candidate for the premiership, even if he was banned from public office until 2019; the 2018 Italian general election was his seventh one as the centre-right frontunner.

 In January 2019, Silvio Berlusconi expressed his intention to run for candidacy in the 2019 European Parliament election in Italy.